 3 – 6 tablespoons BPA-free canned full-fat coconut milk

 pinch of pink Himalayan salt or fine sea salt

-Royal Jelly has been shown to promote balance hormones by supporting the endocrine system.
-It’s also been shown to reduce symptoms associated with hormonal balance.
-Royal Jelly is capable of mimicking human estrogen, which may help those that suffer from low estrogen levels.
+Royal Jelly has been shown to promote balanced hormones by supporting the endocrine system.
+It’s also been shown to reduce symptoms associated with hormonal imbalances.
 Because Royal Jelly has the propensity to mimic estrogen, it is similar to phytoestrogens, which have been found to protect the body from xenohormones and estrogen dominance.

 Don’t be overwhelmed by supplement options that help with estrogen dominance!
 I’ve rounded up my fav five to help you navigate the supplement world:

 Magnesium: Not only does magnesium allow the body to absorb calcium, it also regulates the pituitary gland, which in turn regulates hormone levels.
 The pituitary gland regulates the production of FSH (follicular stimulating) and LH (luteinizing) that in turn regulate the production of estrogen and progesterone.
 When it is lacking, your body will produce less of the hormones necessary to keep your reproductive system in good shape.
 Boosting your magnesium can help to heal PMS, PCOS, adrenal fatigue, menopausal symptoms, and all other hormone-cycle related health problems.
 And the great news is that once your magnesium levels are balanced, the positive changes happen fast.